chris1384/mta-tas-dm/README.md

 <a href='https://lua.org' target="_blank"><img alt='lua' src='https://img.shields.io/badge/mom_i made it in lua-100000?style=plastic&logo=lua&logoColor=white&labelColor=5C5C5C&color=5E56FF'/></a>

 ### NOTE: THIS RESOURCE IS NOT INTENDED FOR CHEATING!
-ANY REQUESTS REGARDING TAS IMPLEMENTATION ON OTHER SERVERS/PROVIDING SERVER VULNERABILITIES IS NOT TOLERATED AND WILL BE IGNORED!
+ANY REQUEST REGARDING TAS IMPLEMENTATION ON OTHER SERVERS/PROVIDING SERVER VULNERABILITIES IS NOT TOLERATED AND WILL BE IGNORED!

 ## Recording & Seamless Segmenting Run Tool v1.4 for MTA:SA
 ### by chris1384 @2020

 This is a resource intended for creating segmented runs for (hard) deathmatch racing maps.
-Should only be used for demonstration purposes.
+Should only be used for demonstrational purposes.

 Back in 2020, I've worked on a script that undos the whole run you've made if you did a mistake.
 I've always been dreaming about getting TAS scripts working with MTA:SA, but due to RenderWare random movement and calculations, the only way to make this sort of tool was to record every frame in real time, which manually adding inputs to a file was impossible.